matjam/smoothpaper/README.md

 - Set a specific wallpaper immediately via command line without waiting for the next transition
 - Add cli commands to control the program
+- Supports multiple monitors on Wayland, tested with Hyprland, will recover when displays are removed/added.

 ## Known Issues